KeehuanArthur/RestaurantFinder/README.md

 ## Testing
 This app was tested on a Samsung Galaxy S6 running Android 7.0.
-The min SDK version is 21 (5.0 Lolipop)
+The min SDK version is 21 (5.0 Lolipop).
+This app was built using Android Studio 2.3.3 with JRE 1.8.0